-All participants at UKSTAR Conferences (and related events) including UKSTAR staff, exhibitor staff, volunteers, speakers and attending delegates are expected to abide by our anti-harassment policy, to ensure that all can enjoy a harassment-free conference.
+All participants at the UKSTAR Conference (and related events) including UKSTAR staff, exhibitor staff, volunteers, speakers and attending delegates are expected to abide by our Code of Conduct.
+We will not tolerate harassment in any form.

 - Be Kind

 These behaviours don’t belong at the UKSTAR Conference:

 - Verbal comments that reinforce social structures of domination (related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion)